cisagov/network-architecture-verification-and-validation/README.md

 The NAVV tool is a Python script requiring `python3` and its `pip` tool.
 As installation of Python varies from platform to platform, please consult your operating system's documentation or the [python.org Wiki](https://wiki.python.org/moin/BeginnersGuide/Download) to install and configure Python 3 on your system.

 The recommended method for installing packages with `pip` is using [User Installs](https://pip.pypa.io/en/stable/user_guide/#user-installs) which installs to a user-specific location rather than system-wide.
-Usually this is done by running `pip install` with the `--user` flag.
+Usually this is done by running `pip` with the `--user` flag.
 It is generally *not* recommended to run `pip` with elevated/administrator/root privileges.

 ### <a name="InstallLatest"></a>Latest release